 - Combinations of accessories not mentioned in the operating manual may be used only if they are explicitly designed for the intended use.
-Always observe performance characteristics and safety requirements. - The insulation of the accessories (e.g. HF cables and instruments) must be sufficient for the maximum peak output voltage. - Do not use accessories with defective insulation.
+Always observe performance characteristics and safety requirements. - The insulation of the accessories (e.g. HF cables and instruments) must be sufficient for the maximum peak output voltage (see IEC 60601-2-2 and IEC 60601-2-18). - Do not use accessories with defective insulation.